HRS Restoration Services Blog

 HRS Restoration Services provides a complete water damage restoration solution.

 Beginning with water damage assessment, we handle water removal and water damage mitigation for affected items and surfaces.
 From beginning to end, our team of IICRC trained professionals provides superior customer service and attention to detail.

 Water damage can wreak havoc on your home or office, and it is not always as obvious as your ceiling dripping.
 Water damage can appear on your walls and ceilings as a dark, wet spot and look like flaky or cracking drywall.

-If you’re in Arizona or Colorado, and not a plumber and a mold remediation specialist, we recommend calling HRS Restoration Services.
+If you’re in Colorado, and not a plumber and a mold remediation specialist, we recommend calling HRS Restoration Services.
 We’re a full-service disaster restoration company with trained and certified employees to handle any disaster life or nature throws at you.

 What Is Black Mold & Is It Dangerous?

 You may have heard the terms “deadly black mold” or “toxic black mold” but the naming is more sinister than the reality.
 The association stems from a CDC study in 1995 suggesting a link between black mold and a deadly condition called Acute Idiopathic Pulmonary Hemorrhage (AIPH).

 However, the CDC retracted this particular finding two years later in a follow-up study.
 Nevertheless, if someone is exposed to a large amount of black mold over time and they are particularly susceptible, it may be lethal.

 Black Mold Exposure & Toxicity Symptoms

 There are health risks associated with exposure to black mold, and knowing what to look for can help you avoid the worst of them.